Sleep Apnea Treatment – Cortlandt, NY

 Sleep apnea is a common condition that causes breathing to be interrupted during sleep.
-The effects of this disrupted sleep are significant in the short and long term -- but there is an effective solution available from Dr. Paul Taxin.
-Keep reading to learn more about the condition, why it occurs, and how you can find relief with treatment for sleep apnea in Cortlandt Manor.
+The effects of disrupted sleep are significant in the short and long term, but there is an effective solution available from Dr. Paul Taxin and Dr. Scott Schwartz.
+Keep reading to learn more about the condition, why it occurs, and how you can find relief with treatment for sleep apnea in Cortlandt.

 What Are the Warning Signs of Sleep Apnea?